 “My company is a VERY non-standard makeup.”
 Garrett looked as if he were searching for words, then simply shrugged as if giving up.
 “We’re the Army’s dirty little secret.
 The entire company is formed of Paragon level Altered, and we have our own completely independent CIVILIAN support personnel.
 This is due to the fact that almost the entire company is made up of convicted criminals who were offered access to a rather extreme work-release program.”

-Jessica practically bolted out of her seat at the conversational bomb just dropped in her office, but the brown-haired officer raised a forestalling hand and continued before she could interrupt.
+Jessica practically bolted out of her seat at the conversational bomb just dropped in her office, but the brown-haired man across the desk raised a forestalling hand and continued before she could interrupt.

 “Each of the six squad leaders is genuine military, and we make up the most powerful Altered in Echo.
 None of the convicts serving with us were arrested for violent crimes.”